naveenkrishnan840/DS-Singapore-resale-flat-price/README.md

 The DS-Singapore-Flat-Resale-Price project is motivated by the growing need to predict property prices accurately in a dynamic real estate market, specifically the resale market of public flats in Singapore. several key motivations behind the project like Real Estate Market Uncertainty, Demand for Data-Driven Insights in Real Estate, Singapore's Unique Housing Market.

-## key Features & Explanation
-  1. Regression Model (XGBoost):
-       - The core of the project is based on XGBoost, a powerful and widely used machine learning algorithm.
-XGBoost is a type of gradient boosting method that works well for regression tasks, especially when dealing with complex and large datasets.
-       - The model will be trained using various features like:
-          - flat_type
-          - block
-          - storey_range
-          - floor_area_sqm
-          - flat_model
-          - flat_year
-          - flat_month
-          - remaining_lease
-          - lease_commence_date
-       - The model will predict the resale price of the flat based on these inputs.
-   2. Data Exploration & Visualization:
-      	- Plotly and Seaborn will be used to create rich data visualizations that help understand relationships between features and the target variable (resale price).
-### **Project Overview: DS-Singapore-Flat-Resale-Price**

-The **DS-Singapore-Flat-Resale-Price** project aims to build a **regression model** that predicts the **resale price of flats** in **Singapore** based on a set of key input features.
-The goal is to leverage **machine learning** techniques to provide accurate price predictions for flats in Singapore’s **HDB resale market**.
-The project uses a variety of tools and frameworks, including **XGBoost**, **Plotly**, **Streamlit**, **MLflow**, **DagsHub**, and **Seaborn**.

 ### **Key Components of the Project**

 1. **Objective**: